Melanie Martinez: 2015–2022: Cry Baby, Piggyback, K–12 and After School EP

-Martinez finished recording her second album, describing it as the stories of characters living in Cry Baby's neighborhood.
-In October 2016, she released a commercial for her fragrance called Cry Baby Perfume Milk, adding that the "idea for this perfume has been cultivating in my brain since the moment I finished writing my album."
-It was directly distributed by Martinez's record label, Atlantic, making them the first record label to distribute a fragrance.
-In November 2016, Martinez released her third EP, Cry Baby's Extra Clutter, a physical vinyl release of the bonus tracks from Cry Baby as well as Martinez's single, "Gingerbread Man".
-She released the music video for her song "Pacify Her" followed in December 2016 by a video for "Mrs. Potato Head".
+In October 2016, Martinez released a commercial for her fragrance, Cry Baby Perfume Milk, noting that the "idea for this perfume has been cultivating in my brain since the moment I finished writing" Cry Baby.
+The perfume was directly distributed by Martinez's record label, Atlantic, making them the first record label to distribute a fragrance.
+Martinez also collaborated with cosmetics company Lime Crime, Inc. to release two "exclusive" lipsticks: a blue lipstick called "Cry Baby" on August 17, 2015, and a brown lipstick called "Teddy Bear" on March 9, 2016.